All Episodes

 Nothing the Democrats did.

-Well, the word was macaca.
+The word was macaca.

 Right.

-What's what is the truth behind this and what did George Allen do that was wrong in the aftermath, if anything?
+And what did George Allen do that was wrong in the aftermath, if anything?

-The richest person, the most privileged person in the audience was this kid who was called macaca.
+The richest person, the most privileged person in the audience was this kid who was called Macaca.

-This kid's a plant, right?
+And this kid's a plant, right?

 He's, as I call them, the Nazi block watchers.